 The Murder of Bella Wright

 Bella Wright was a factory worker, living a happy, healthy life in the Leicestershire countryside.
 She was a popular and social girl liked by everybody who encountered her making her untimely death all the more shocking.
 On 5 July 1919, she left her parents’ home to visit her uncle and her cousin who she had not seen in some time.
 It is here that the story of those last hours of this young woman’s life begins.

 Arriving by bicycle, Bella’s relatives were delighted to see her.
 They were surprised however to find an older man hanging around outside their home waiting for Bella.

-In the Green Bicycle Mystery, Antony Matthew Brown details what his known about this case.
-About Bella herself, her background and her movements, that of her family and what was recorded regarding this older stranger who appeared to have taken an interest in her.
-Using court transcripts, police statements and previously published literary works, he has been able to build a complete picture of the events leading up to Bella’s death and the aftermath.
-His writing is engaging and light and as a result it is a pleasure to read.
+In the Green Bicycle Mystery, Antony M. Brown details what he known about this case.
+About Bella herself, her background and her movements, that of her family, and what was recorded regarding this older stranger who appeared to have taken an interest in her.
+Using court transcripts, police statements, and previously published literary works, he has been able to build a complete picture of the events leading up to Bella’s death and the aftermath.
+His writing is engaging and light and as a result, it is a pleasure to read.
 Interest in the events of this tale is held throughout taking you deeper into the mystery the more you read.

-Another key feature of the Green Bicycle Mystery and the basis of the third theory in her death, is the publication of a piece of evidence which only came to light after the trial and acquittal of Ronald Light.
-Published in full at the end of this book, it is a statement by a Superintendent Bowley who claims after his trial had ended, Ronald Light confessed to him that he did indeed shoot Bella Wright but it was an unfortunate accident, when his gun went off while he was showing it to her.
-An intriguing statement which could turn the case on it’s head but, can it be relied upon as true?
+Another key feature of the Green Bicycle Mystery and the basis of the third theory in her death is the publication of a piece of evidence that only came to light after the trial and acquittal of Ronald Light.
+Published in full at the end of this book, it is a statement by Superintendent Bowley who claims after his trial had ended, Ronald Light confessed to him that he did indeed shoot Bella Wright but it was an unfortunate accident when his gun went off while he was showing it to her.
+An intriguing statement that could turn the case on its head but, can it be relied upon as true?